jasonrandrews/arm-software-developers/content/en/successkits/install.md

 ### Cloud based UBL server

 In some cases you may have access to a cloud based UBL server, which you can enable with a supplied code.
-Contact your AFA adminstration team or Arm account manager if you are unsure what your code is.
+Contact your license adminstration team or Arm account manager if you are unsure what your code is.
 ```console
 armlm activate --code xxxxxxxx-xxxx-xxxx-xxxxxxxx
 ```